jwvictor/jwvictor.github.io/_posts/2023-07-22-the-big-dog-always-falls-behind.md

 ---
 layout: category-post
-title:  "The Demise of Scott Toilet Paper: An Innovation Story"
+title:  "Startup Lessons: The Decline of Scott Toilet Paper"
 date:   2023-07-22 12:00:56 -0800
 categories: writing
 ---

+**This post is (hopefully) the first in a series of my musings on entrepreneurship and lessons I've learned along the way.**

 One time, in my younger and more vulnerable years, I was living in Manhattan and got home late at night only to find that I was out of toilet paper.
 Not a problem -- it's New York, and there are bodegas open at all hours.